 Community group gatherings typically last anywhere from 1.5-3 hours, depending on the group.
 You'll notice the above schedule allows for hangout time before and after discussion.
 This is crucial in helping your group get to know one another and feel comfortable sharing with each other.
-Like we'll talk about in Session 3: Live the Gospel, the more time you spend growing closer in your friendships, the richer your discussion will become.
+Like we'll talk about in Sessions 4 and 5, the more time you spend growing closer in your friendships, the richer your discussion will become.